-Suzy Sammons is Editor-in-Chief at Giving Company and its four media brands, including Dove.org, FamilyChristian.com, iDisciple (and iDisciple Publishing) and Christian Cinema.
+Suzy Sammons is Executive Editor at Giving Company and its four media brands, including Dove.org, FamilyChristian.com, iDisciple (and iDisciple Publishing) and Christian Cinema.
 She is an award winning creative strategist, a writer and a skilled marketer, having managed top accounts at famous advertising agencies.
 Suzy has studied the currency of influence through 20+ years serving TBWA\Chiat\Day, 180LA, Saatchi & Saatchi and BBDO, managing high profile teams and agency businesses including Toyota, Infiniti, University of Phoenix and Mattel.

 With decades of defining audiences, honing messaging and media strategies, Sammons understands the connectivity between our culture, our families and the media we consume, and the two-way flow of power.

 Today she moderates the cultural conversation through this global faith and family media network, igniting fun and thoughtful conversations around leading our families amidst the clutter.
 Suzy and her husband Steve lead a blended family of six children, three miraculous daughters-in-law, 2 grandchildren and one English retriever.
 The family headquarters in Lake Oswego, Oregon